kwishna/kwishna/README.md

 ### Hi there 👋, My name is Krishna Kumar Singh
 #### | Software Engineer💻 | Eternal Learner 🌱 | Always Coding, Always Curious🤔 | Tech Explorer 🚀|
-👋 Hello Visitor,

-🧑‍💻 I'm a Software Test Engineer who loves to code and is always eager to learn new things.
+🧑‍💻 I'm an SDET who loves to code and is always eager to learn new things.
 I find joy in exploring the ins and outs of software development and testing while also diving into different technologies.

 💡 **Current Focus:** Digging deep into AI/ML (Large Language Models) to boost my skills and understanding.